ant-git/DatabaseAppFX/README.md

 # DatabaseAppFX
-Simple database application that connects to MySQL database and displays data suing dynamic TableView.
+Simple database application that connects to MySQL database and displays data using dynamic TableView.